inspircd/docs/docs/3/modules/alias.md

 ##### Example Usage

-Defines an oper-only `/OPERSERV` server command that messages the OperServ client if it is on a ulined server:
+Defines an oper-only `/OPERSERV` server command that messages the OperServ client if it is on a U-lined server:

 ```xml
 <alias text="OPERSERV"